QilinPTA/Qilin/README.md

 ### Download
 This repository contains a `submodule` that contains a set of real-world ready-to-use benchmarks for Qilin.
-If you want to run Qilin on these benchmarks, please use the following command to fetch Qilin sources:
+If you want to run Qilin on these benchmarks, please use the following command to fetch the Qilin source code:
 ```
 $ git clone --recurse-submodules https://github.com/QilinPTA/Qilin.git
 ```